vonkanehoffen/wix-style-react/src/NestableList/API.md

-  - `isPlaceholder` - if item in drag state, then instead of an item(item previous place) we want to render placeholder(empty block, or left item as it is), so you able to style your item by cheking isPlaceholder.
+  - `isPlaceholder` - if item in drag state, then instead of an item(item previous place) we want to render placeholder(empty block, or left item as it is), so you able to style your item by checking isPlaceholder.
   - `isPreview` - if item in drag(fly) state,
   then instead of an item,
   we want to render preview
-  state(maybe we want to rotate it a little, or hide something), so you able to style your item by cheking isPreview.
+  state(maybe we want to rotate it a little, or hide something), so you able to style your item by checking isPreview.
   - `item` - item that you are render
   - `connectDragSource` - used to mark only a handle as the drag trigger, work only if useDragHandle passed to NestableList
   - `depth` - the depth of the item